- The Illyrian king Genthios is prepared to defect to Perseus in return for a large sum of gold;

 The consuls drew lots for the provinces and Macedonia fell to Philippus, while Caepio would stay behind in Italy.
 Immediately after the Latin Games, Philippus left for Greece to take charge of the war against King Perseus.
 Perseus, in the meantime, had not sat still.
 After taking Uscana and capturing several of its Roman defenders the previous year (or perhaps early this year, in any case during the winter), the king advanced on other settlements, reduced them and took several more Roman soldiers prisoner.
-He also managed to storm and capture the strongly defended city of Oaeneum (now Tetovo in the Republic of Macedonia) before returning to Stuberra, the staging point for his invasion of Illyria.
+He also managed to storm and capture the strongly defended city of Oaeneum (now Tetovo in the Republic of North Macedonia) before returning to Stuberra, the staging point for his invasion of Illyria.
 The king then sent envoys to King Genthios, one of the most powerful Illyrian leaders.
 The envoys first travelled to Skodra (now Shkodër in Albania), only to learn that Genthios was actually in Lissos (modern Lezhë).
 When they arrived there, the king told them that he was certainly prepared to side with Perseus against the Romans, but that he was desperately short of money.
 The message was clear: Genthios had a price and would defect at the right amount of gold.

 Meanwhile, the Romans had made some half-hearted attempts to win back the terrain that they had lost in Illyria.
 A legate named Lucius Coelius had set out from Lychnidos (modern Ohrid) with an army mostly composed of allied troops.
 Discipline seems to have been poor, and the attempt to retake Uscana failed miserably when Coelius’ troops were surprised by the Macedonian garrison.
 The only comfort for the Senate back home was the fact that few Italians died in the clash: most of the casualties were Illyrians.
 Further south, things were not going much better.
 Another legate named Appius Claudius Centho had tried to capture the city of Phanoteia in Epirus.
 This was a city held by Epirotes who had defected to Perseus the previous year, most likely Molossians.
 Claudius had recruited troops among the Chaonians and Thesprotians, Epirote tribes that had remained loyal to Rome.
 The legate’s attempt to take Phanoteia failed, as the city was too well defended by one of Perseus’ commanders, a certain Kleuas.
 Claudius was forced to give up the siege when he learned that Perseus himself was threatening Stratos much further to the south.
 Fortunately for the Romans, they had managed to sneak some 1.000 reinforcements from Ambrakia into the city, forcing Perseus to withdraw.